-The 2017-2018 Operating and Capital Budget was developed in an inclusive manner with stakeholder input.
+The 2016-2017 Operating and Capital Budget was developed in an inclusive manner with stakeholder input.
 Input was received from a number of stakeholders in the form of presentations and written submissions.
-On April 10, eight community stakeholder groups provided presentations to the Budget Committee.
+A link on the Lakehead Public Schools website also provided an opportunity for individuals and groups to provide budget input.
+On April 5, seven community stakeholder groups provided presentations to the Budget Committee.

 Stakeholder Groups participating in the budget consultations included:

 - Aboriginal Education Advisory Committee;

 - Ontario Secondary School Teachers’ Federation – Student Support Professionals’ (OSSTF-SSPs);

 - Ontario Secondary School Teachers’ Federation – Early Childhood Educators (OSSTF-ECEs);

 - Lakehead Ontario Principals’ Council;